alexphaus/launchfly-app/Dynamic Website.md

-The Elegant Solution for Dynamic Website Generation This document outlines the optimal, industry-standard architecture for generating and serving an infinite number of unique, professional websites from a single Next.js application.
+The Elegant Solution for Dynamic Website Generation This document outlines the optimal, industry-standard architecture for generating and serving an infinite number of unique,[ ] Configure DNS & Vercel: Add the wildcard CNAME record in your DNS and the *.launchfly.ai domain in Vercel.professional websites from a single Next.js application.
 The core concept is robust, scalable, and perfectly aligned with Launchfly's future-proof business strategy.

 🎯 Core Architecture: Dynamic Subdomains (The Right Choice) The foundational architecture is correct: one Next.js app serves all customer websites dynamically based on the subdomain.
 This is the most efficient and scalable method.

-fitness-pro.launchfly.site → Your app renders the fitness website consulting-experts.launchfly.site → Your app renders the consulting website sarah-coaching.launchfly.site → Your app renders the coaching website
+fitness-pro.launchfly.ai → Your app renders the fitness website consulting-experts.launchfly.ai → Your app renders the consulting website sarah-coaching.launchfly.ai → Your app renders the coaching website

 This approach is superior because it is: